-In May 2024 the Automated Vehicles Act became law which will enable the technology to gradually be rolled out on British roads.
 Bolton Council want to better understand the implications of increasing vehicle automation for the road network.
-The role out of autonomous vehicles is occurring over the long-term and as such, the Bolton Transport Strategy is considering the implications of the changes for the maintenance of the highway network over the next 15 years.
 This means we will undertake assessments with partners to understand how traffic signals and the visibility of road signs may need to increasingly connect with traffic and other sensors.

-In 2023, Bolton Council with TfGM secured funding from 'Innovate UK' to develop a feasibility study.
+In 2023, Bolton Council with Transport for Greater Manchester (TfGM), secured funding from 'Innovate UK' to develop a feasibility study.
 'Innovate UK' is part of the funding agency UK Research and Innovation (UKRI) and one of the leading agencies in the area of vehicle automation.